Ping SDKs

 Users use the version of an app that is specific to Apple iOS or Android OS.
 For an app to be available for multiple mobile OSs, you must create a version of that app for each OS.

-The ForgeRock SDKs let you quickly integrate ForgeRock® Identity Platform authentication into your mobile apps.
-ForgeRock currently offers native SDKs for iOS and Android, written in Swift and Java respectively.
+The Ping SDKs let you quickly integrate authentication into your mobile apps.
+We provide native SDKs for Android and iOS, written in Java and Swift respectively.

 Integration with Xcode

-Use the following methods to integrate the ForgeRock SDK for iOS with your Xcode projects:
+Use the following methods to integrate the Ping SDK for iOS with your Xcode projects:

 • CocoaPods (Recommended)